DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This lesson covers parent-relative sizing units, specifically `em` and `%`, explaining how they size elements based on the font size of their parent.
 The entry details the cascading effect of these units and contrasts them with `rem`, explaining why `rem` is often the preferred choice for font sizing in modern CSS.
 It also notes a modern use case for `em` units in sizing padding and margins.

 ---

+#### IMPLEMENTING BREAKPOINTS FOR SIZING

+### Course Step Number: 467

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This entry documents a discussion on how to implement breakpoints for sizing.
+It details the use of `media queries` to adjust the root `<html>` font size at different screen widths.
+The entry explains that by using `rem` units for all other elements, a developer can create a scalable, predictable, and easy-to-manage responsive design system.
+The concept of a "mobile-first" approach is also introduced as a best practice.

+---